Speech and Hearing Clinic

 Non-Discrimination Statement

 Murray State University endorses the intent of all federal and state laws created to prohibit discrimination.
-Murray State University does not discriminate on the basis of race, color, national origin, gender, sexual orientation, religion, age, veteran status, or disability in employment, admissions, or the provision of services and provides, upon request, reasonable accommodation including auxiliary aids and services necessary to afford individuals with disabilities equal access to participate in all programs and activities.
+Murray State University does not discriminate on the basis of race, color, national origin, sex, gender identity, sexual orientation, religion, age, veteran status, disability, or political or social viewpoint in employment or application for employment, admissions or the provision of student and employee services and provides, upon request, reasonable accommodation including auxiliary aids and services necessary to afford individuals with disabilities equal access to participate in all programs and activities.

 It is our goal to provide the highest quality professional service to our clients while providing training for graduate students in Communication Disorders.
 Our clinic provides equitable treatment without regard to sex, race, creed, national origin, or handicapping conditions.
 Services in the clinic are provided by graduate students in Communication Disorders under the direct supervision of an audiologist (specialist in hearing and hearing problems) or a speech-language pathologist (specialist in communication problems) certified by the American Speech Language Hearing Association.